 Unlike in other gloriously scenic places, campervans are not so much a thing in Kauai.
 However, if you have your heart set on getting a taste of Van Life, you can rent a VW Westfalia from Kauai Camper Rental ($155/day, cooking supplies included) or a converted camper van from Camperventures Kauai ($140/day + $40/day for cooking supplies).

-Renting a campervan is definitely pretty pricey; add on to it the fact that van camping is only allowed in two places in Kauai and this option makes even less sense.
-Still, it’s there if you want to splurge on a cool Kauai road trip experience.
+Renting a camper van in Kauai is definitely pretty pricey; add on to it the fact that van camping is only allowed in two places in Kauai and this option makes even less sense.
+Still, it’s there if you want to splurge on a cool Kauai camping trip experience.

 Blanket and creepy cat pillow purchased at Walmart; air mattress brought from home.